borntofrappe/game-development/03 Match Three/Match Three — Assignment/README.md

   end
   ```

-  If the tile is not shiny, the program continues adding the tiles to the `match` table.
+  If the tile is not shiny, the program continues normally adding the tiles to the `match` table.

 - outside of the loop, consider the boolean `hasShiny`.
 This is where the logic clearing the entire row is actually implemented.

 Conditional to a tile being shiny:

-- add to the table `match` every tile in the current row
+- add every tile in the current row to the table `match`

   ```lua
   if hasShiny then